sanelson/py3exiv2/py3exiv2/doc/api.rst

 .. _buffer:
 .. attribute:: buffer

    Return the image data as bytes.
-This is useful to reduce disk acces, the data can be send to an image library.
+This is useful to reduce disk access, the data can be send to an image library.

    Example with Pillow::